 Damage

 So…basically what happened here is that the right cup sustained 0% damage to the lettering, but was scuffed around the lettering to an extreme degree.
-The left side sustained 95% damage to the Urushi lacquer and was down to basically a single layer, also scuffed up terribly.
+The left side sustained 95% damage to the Urushi lacquer and was down to a single layer, also scuffed up terribly.

 Beyond that, the letters popped right off the Urushi base coat.
 So, what the hell happened here?
-Did this person set the headphones on their desk and tap pencils or keys on it daily for years or let their cat claw it daily, but hardly touch anything else on the headphone?
+Did this person set the headphones on their desk and tap pencils or keys on it daily for years or let their cat claw it daily, but hardly touch anything else on the headphones?

 Every part except the cups appears in fantastic shape, so this is a mystery I’ll never solve and one that will eat at me for years to come.
 The previous owner doesn’t want to talk to me now after I blasted him for lying to me about their condition.